Code-Institute-Submissions/comics/README.md

 ### User Stories

+#### New User

 1. As a new visitor, I want to be able to navigate the site with ease.
 2. As a new visitor, I want to be able to use the site before registering, and still be able to use most features so that I make a informed decision on whether to sign up.
 3. As a new visitor, I want to be able to sign up easily and get started browsing.

+#### Returning User
-4. As a new and existing user, I want to be able to favourite comics to know which ones I am interested in.
+1. As a returning user, I want to be able to favourite comics to know which ones I am interested in.
-5. As a new and existing user, I want to provide my own entries to the collection.
+2. As a returning user, I want to provide my own entries to the collection.
-6. As a new and exisiting user, I want to be able to edit my details should they change.
+3. As a returning user, I want to be able to edit my details should they change.
+4. As a returning user, I want an easy to fill-in contact form, so I can contact the owner of the site for new ideas or to help moderate the site.

+#### Moderator

-7. As a moderator, I want to be able to edit or delete other user posts should they contain anything inappropriate.
+1. As a moderator, I want to be able to edit or delete other user posts should they contain anything inappropriate.
-8. As a user, I want an easy to fill-in contact form, so I can contact the owner of the site for new ideas or to help moderate the site.
+2. As a moderator, I want to be able to give other users the moderator status should they be willing to help maintain the site.

 ### Design